mika-cn/mika-cn.github.io/maoxian-web-clipper/faq.md

 ## Change default download path. {#change-default-download-path}

+If you choose [**Native App**](native-app/index.html) as your clipping handler.
+You can edit the config.yaml to configure download path.

+If you choose **browser** as your clipping handler(default handler).
 Web Extension can't modify your download path, due to secure reason.

 But you can create a symbolic link to achieve this.